SIMULATeQCD: A simple multi-GPU lattice code for QCD calculations: Low-level implementation

 \subsection{Functor syntax}

 Much of the effort in this code goes into abstracting away highly complex parallelization, which depends on the API, whether GPUs or CPUs are used, the number of processes, the node layout being used, and so on.
-In order to accomplish this for the general case, we have implemented a system where one can iterate an arbitrary operation that depends on arbitrary arguments over an arbitrary set of coordinates.
+Accomplishing this for the general case is crucial to DG4; hence we have implemented a system where one can iterate an arbitrary operation that depends on arbitrary arguments over an arbitrary set of coordinates, taking care of the parallelization behind the scenes.

 One common task in lattice calculations is to perform the same calculation on each lattice site, which involves link variables at or close to that site, for example, computing the plaquette,